sericks007/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 The sections following will provide more details.

 ## Authentication
 To access the REST endpoint, you need a valid OAuth token.
-To get this token, you must have a subscription key from the Speech API.
-When you request for a token, the token service will send the access token back as a JSON Web Token (JWT).
-The JWT access token is passed through in the Speech request header.
-The token has an expiry of 10 minutes.
-The recommendation is to look into the JWT token and check the expiry time instead of hard-coding it to 10 minutes using the Expiration JwtSecurityToken property.
+To get this token, you must have a subscription key from the Speech API, as described [here](GetStartedREST##Prerequisites).
+Then you can send a POST request to the token service with the subscription key, and will receive in the response the access token back as a JSON Web Token (JWT), which will be passed through in the Speech request header.

+> [!NOTE]
+> The token has an expiry of 10 minutes.

 The token service URI is located here: